jhotta/dd-omegat/target/dd-docs/content/integrations/hdfs.md

 * Visualize cluster health, performance and utilization.
 * Analyze and inspect individual node utilization

-# Configuration*These steps only apply to the Datadog Agent >= 5.7.0, please refer to the conf.d/hdfs.yaml file for older versions of the Agent.*
+# 設定*These steps only apply to the Datadog Agent >= 5.7.0, please refer to the conf.d/hdfs.yaml file for older versions of the Agent.*

 1. Configure the NameNode agent to connect to the JMX URI: Edit conf.d/hdfs_namenode.yaml